Calls for Papers

 Abstract Submission Deadline: 13 April 2025

-The crossroads of observations and modelling motivate the theme of the Gordon Research Seminar (GRS) this year: advancing physical understanding of radiation and climate through observations, models, and other methodologies at the nexus of these approaches.
+The crossroads of observations and modeling motivate the theme of the Gordon Research Seminar (GRS) this year: advancing physical understanding of radiation and climate through observations, models, and other methodologies at the nexus of these approaches.

 The Radiation and Climate GRS provides a unique forum for young doctoral and post-doctoral researchers to present their work, discuss new methods, cutting edge ideas, and pre-published data, as well as to build collaborative relationships with their peers.
 Experienced mentors and trainee moderators will facilitate active participation in scientific discussion to allow all attendees to be engaged participants rather than spectators.